 Donors can give online by entering their bank information, or they can request an admin add the bank account to their profile.
 In either case, the bank account will need to be verified, either through logging in or micro-deposit.

-If a donor has a bank account and they give a 3rd party authority to reach into that account and withdraw money, the 3rd party system needs to know that they actually control that bank account.
-Because they're giving it the authority to withdraw funds, it's different than a payroll company (for example) which typically makes deposits and with whom banks have a relationship with.
+If a donor gives a 3rd party authority to reach into their bank account to withdraw money, the 3rd party system needs to know that the donor actually controls that bank account.

 - Investment brokers (like Vanguard and Fidelity)